Sreekee/Nvidia/README.md

 #### NVIDIA CUDA/GPUs

-Thanks to the rapid development of NVIDIA GPUs, training deep neural networks in a large-scale, data-driven context is more efficient than ever in terms of both time and resource cost.
+Thanks to the rapid development of NVIDIA GPUs, training deep neural networks is more efficient than ever in terms of both time and resource cost.
 Training neural networks on [NVIDIA CUDA-enabled GPUs](https://developer.nvidia.com/cuda-gpus) is a practical necessity for the Teaching Kit labs, including both convolutional networks (Lab1 and Lab2) and recurrent networks (Lab4).

 The use of GPUs for the Teaching Kit labs requires a CUDA supported operating system, C compiler, and a recent CUDA Toolkit.
 The CUDA Toolkit can be downloaded from the [CUDA Download](https://developer.nvidia.com/cuda-downloads) page.
 Instructions on how to install the CUDA Toolkit are available in the